d2s/Documentation/_posts/2018-01-01-nextversion.md

 ## Selecting logs to delete

-After cleaning up snapshots I wanted to delete all logs not required.
+After cleaning up snapshots I deleted all logs not required.
 All logs with `Snap` marked are logs connected to a existing snapshot.

 ![](/images/RsyncOSX/master/nextversion/keeplogsdocuments.png)